suixinsuo/olympus-protocol/docs/OlympusFund.md

 function setAllowed(address[] accounts, WhitelistKeys _key, bool allowed) public onlyOwner returns(bool)
 ```
 #### &emsp;Description
-> After enabling a specific category of whitelist, owner of the fund can add/remove accounts from the whitelist.
+> After enabling a specific category of whitelist, the owner of the fund can add/remove accounts from the whitelist.

 #### &emsp;Parameters
 > accounts: Array of addresses</br>